andrew/ultimate-awesome/README.md

 - [awesome-docs](https://github.com/testthedocs/awesome-docs) - A curated list of awesome documentation tools.
 - [awesome-vehicle-re-identification](https://github.com/knwng/awesome-vehicle-re-identification) - Collection of dataset&paper&code on Vehicle Re-Identification.
 - [Awesome-Arch](https://github.com/PandaFoss/Awesome-Arch) - :sunglasses: A complete list of Arch-based projects.
+- [Awesome-Text-to-3D](https://github.com/yyeboah/Awesome-Text-to-3D) - A growing curation of Text-to-3D, Diffusion-to-3D works.
+- [awesome-public-real-time-datasets](https://github.com/bytewax/awesome-public-real-time-datasets) - A list of publicly available datasets with real-time data maintained by the team at bytewax.io.
 - [Awesome-Law-NLP-Research-Work](https://github.com/dalinvip/Awesome-Law-NLP-Research-Work) - Awesome Law NLP Research Work, Paper, Competition, Onlline System.
 - [awesome-instruction-learning](https://github.com/RenzeLou/awesome-instruction-learning) - Papers and Datasets on Instruction Tuning and Following. ✨✨✨.
 - [awesome-aws-workshops](https://github.com/dgomesbr/awesome-aws-workshops) - (Unofficial) curated list of awesome workshops found around in the internet.
 As we all have been there, finding that workshop that you have just attended shouldn't be hard.
 The idea is to provide an easy central repository, in a collaborative way.
-- [Awesome-Text-to-3D](https://github.com/yyeboah/Awesome-Text-to-3D) - A growing curation of Text-to-3D, Diffusion-to-3D works.
 - [awesome-msr](https://github.com/dspinellis/awesome-msr) - A curated repository of software engineering repository mining data sets.
 - [Awesome-AGI](https://github.com/EmbraceAGI/Awesome-AGI) - A curated list of awesome AGI frameworks, software and resources.
 - [awesome-ad-free](https://github.com/johnjago/awesome-ad-free) - Curated list of ad-free alternatives to popular services on the web.